yifeikong/qenv/README.md

 Features(to be implemented)
 ------

-1. Execute JavaScript directly, like `pyexecjs`.
+1. Execute JavaScript directly, like `pyexecjs`, but via API.
     - Pass a piece of script and execute directly.
     - Register a script to be called later via name or id.
     - Create virtual env with custom patches.